A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 Sometimes batteries can be faulty or leak.
 Medications expire.
 You could have used something a while back and forgot.

+Whatever it may be, I suggest keeping a master list of all the first aid supplies and survival gear inside.
 It is also worth while to add quantities of each item to the list.
 Not only does this help you sustain supply, but also allows you to make sure you have enough supplies on hand.

 First Aid, Safety, Survival, and Emergency Kits?
 What kit do you need?